lucydot/ChooChoo/docs/instructors/setup.md

 ## 4. Set ChooChoo objectives

 The ChooChoo checklist is generated from `./instructor/objectives.yml`.
-This is a yaml file;  if you are unfamiliar with yaml you can read more about the syntax on the [Tools page](./tools.md).

 !!!
 Note